nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 .. sourcecode:: bash

-  Waf: Entering directory `/home/craigdo/repos/ns-3-allinone/ns-3-dev/build'
-  Waf: Leaving directory `/home/craigdo/repos/ns-3-allinone/ns-3-dev/build' 'build' finished successfully (0.406s) UdpEchoServerApplication:UdpEchoServer()
-  UdpEchoClientApplication:UdpEchoClient()
-  UdpEchoClientApplication:SetDataSize(1024)
-  UdpEchoServerApplication:StartApplication()
-  UdpEchoClientApplication:StartApplication()
-  UdpEchoClientApplication:ScheduleTransmit()
-  UdpEchoClientApplication:Send()
+  UdpEchoServerApplication:UdpEchoServer(0x2101590)
+  UdpEchoClientApplication:UdpEchoClient(0x2101820)
+  UdpEchoClientApplication:SetDataSize(0x2101820, 1024)
+  UdpEchoServerApplication:StartApplication(0x2101590)
+  UdpEchoClientApplication:StartApplication(0x2101820)
+  UdpEchoClientApplication:ScheduleTransmit(0x2101820, +0ns)
+  UdpEchoClientApplication:Send(0x2101820)
-  UdpEchoClientApplication:Send(): Sent 1024 bytes to 10.1.1.2
+  UdpEchoClientApplication:Send(): At time +2s client sent 1024 bytes to 10.1.1.2 port 9
+  UdpEchoServerApplication:HandleRead(0x2101590, 0x2106240)
-  UdpEchoServerApplication:HandleRead(): Received 1024 bytes from 10.1.1.1
+  UdpEchoServerApplication:HandleRead(): At time +2.00369s server received 1024 bytes from 10.1.1.1 port 49153
   UdpEchoServerApplication:HandleRead(): Echoing packet
-  UdpEchoClientApplication:HandleRead(0x624920, 0x625160)
+  UdpEchoServerApplication:HandleRead(): At time +2.00369s server sent 1024 bytes to 10.1.1.1 port 49153
+  UdpEchoClientApplication:HandleRead(0x2101820, 0x21134b0)
-  UdpEchoClientApplication:HandleRead(): Received 1024 bytes from 10.1.1.2
+  UdpEchoClientApplication:HandleRead(): At time +2.00737s client received 1024 bytes from 10.1.1.2 port 9
-  UdpEchoServerApplication:StopApplication()
-  UdpEchoClientApplication:StopApplication()
-  UdpEchoClientApplication:DoDispose()
-  UdpEchoServerApplication:DoDispose()
-  UdpEchoClientApplication:~UdpEchoClient()
-  UdpEchoServerApplication:~UdpEchoServer()
+  UdpEchoClientApplication:StopApplication(0x2101820)
+  UdpEchoServerApplication:StopApplication(0x2101590)
+  UdpEchoClientApplication:DoDispose(0x2101820)
+  UdpEchoServerApplication:DoDispose(0x2101590)
+  UdpEchoClientApplication:~UdpEchoClient(0x2101820)
+  UdpEchoServerApplication:~UdpEchoServer(0x2101590)

 It is also sometimes useful to be able to see the simulation time at which a log message is generated.
 You can do this by ORing in the prefix_time bit.